siddharthkp/atom-import-cost/README.md

 🚧 Work in progress! 🚧

+TODO:

+Please feel free to help me with any of them 🙈

+- fix the label position

+  Right now, the label comes on the wrong line.
+Haven't been able to figure out why.

+- automatically activate on startup

+  Haven't properly RTFM yet

+- use persistent cache

+  Right now, sizes are stored in a session cache, making it persistant would be a useful optimisation.

-Check back in a few days or hear about it on https://twitter.com/siddharthkp
+Check back in a few days or follow me on [twitter](https://twitter.com/siddharthkp) to know when it's done.

+Thanks to @pastelsky for the API that gives the size [cost-of-modules](cost-of-modules.herokuapp.com)